Spurious Rewards Paradox: Mechanistically Understanding How RLVR Activates Memorization Shortcuts in LLMs: Empirical Study

 \subsection{What Does Perplexity Show}

 We first investigate the macroscopic learning dynamics by tracking how the model's uncertainty evolves during spurious RLVR training.
-We calculate the perplexity (PPL) of the target answer sequence $Y = (y_1, \dots, y_T)$ given the prompt $X$: $ \text{PPL}(Y|X) = \exp\left( -\frac{1}{T} \sum_{t=1}^{T} \log P(y_t \mid X, y_{<t}) \right). $ We track this metric across incorrect rewards checkpoints at step 0 (base model), 50, 100, and 150.
+We calculate the perplexity (PPL) of the target answer sequence $Y = (y_1, \dots, y_T)$ given the prompt $X$: $ \text{PPL}(Y|X) = \exp( -\frac{1}{T} \sum_{t=1}^{T} \log P(y_t \mid X, y_{<t}) ). $ We track this metric across incorrect rewards checkpoints at step 0 (base model), 50, 100, and 150.

-Figure~\ref{fig:perplexity_cross_model} presents full-text and answer-only perplexity across different datasets and different models under RL training.
-For Qwen2.5-Math, the answer-only perplexity \textit{decreases} progressively as training proceeds, while full-text perplexity \textit{increases}.
-This divergence is unique to Qwen, as both LLaMA and OLMo exhibit \textit{rising} perplexity in both full-text and answer-only conditions, indicating that spurious RLVR degrades their language modeling without activating any memorization shortcuts.
-In contrast, on the leakage-free LiveMathBench, the PPL remains the highest level, suggesting no such memorization shortcut is being formed.
+Figure~\ref{fig:ppl_comparison} reveals a \textbf{Perplexity Paradox} unique to Qwen2.5-Math: on contaminated datasets (MATH-500), answer-only perplexity \textit{decreases} progressively while full-text perplexity \textit{increases}.
+In contrast, both LLaMA and OLMo (Appendix~\ref{app:perplexity}) exhibit \textit{rising} perplexity in both metrics, indicating that spurious RLVR degrades their language modeling without activating memorization shortcuts.
+On leakage-free LiveMathBench, PPL remains at the highest level.
+This divergence constitutes a Perplexity Paradox: minimizing loss on specific memorized answers under spurious RLVR leads to degraded language modeling on input prompts, aligning with the ``over-memorization'' hypothesis~\cite{ruan2025unveiling}.

-A more revealing phenomenon appears when we compare the answer PPL against the \textit{full-text PPL} (including the prompt).
-As shown in Figure~\ref{fig:perplexity_trends}, while the model's perplexity on the answer tokens decreases (indicating memorization), the perplexity on the prompt tokens unexpectedly \textit{increases}.
-This divergence constitutes a \textbf{Perplexity Paradox}: minimizing the loss on specific memorized answers under spurious RLVR leads to degraded language modeling performance on the input prompts.
-This observation aligns with the ``over-memorization'' hypothesis~\cite{ruan2025unveiling}, suggesting that the optimization process overwrites general linguistic representations with task-specific shortcuts.